shotmatt/Group4_Attendance_record/README.md

 # Attendance Registration Web Application
 By:
-* Steve Redmile
+- Steve Redmile
-* Matthew Turner
+- Matthew Turner
-* Daniyal Syed
+- Daniyal Syed
-* Rui Sun
+- Rui Sun
-* Jinsong Zhang
+- Jinsong Zhang

-The following commands need to run in order.
+The following commands need to run in order:

 * Run the MongoDBserver:
  * cd to ...\mongodbServer\bin\